danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 "Just what I was talking about!"
 Marva exclaimed as Greg squinted at his screen like a confused dog.
 "Great, you know the score!"

 Marva chuckled with Greg's laid-back attitude but pivoted swiftly.
 "Time to draft some essentials.
-Violetta, can you handle the tone calibration for our international audience?"
+Miranda, can you handle the tone calibration for our international audience?"

-Violetta nodded, already typing her prompt into ChatGPT, nerve-ridden but determined.
+Miranda nodded, already typing her prompt into ChatGPT, nerve-ridden but determined.

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Draft an introduction for a joint whitepaper between a tech startup and an artisanal bakery.
 Make it engaging but maintain a professional tone that reflects both fields."

 The seconds ticked, and suddenly, ChatGPT channeled its magic.
 "Bam!
 Relevant keywords and cultural insights--easy pickings.
 Here's what I got," she said, running her eyes over the beautifully polished introduction that rolled off ChatGPT's virtual assembly line.